plone/volto/docs/source/05-customizing/06-add-ons.md

 packages (from public/private npm repositories), or as checkouts from git repositories using `mr-developer` helper.

-We can use them to easily reuse components across projects, like custom tiles, views, widgets, or any other Volto or React artifact.
+We can use them to easily reuse components across projects, like custom blocks, views, widgets, or any other Volto or React artifact.

 ### Mr. Developer